Magnolia Financial Selects Amboss Technologies' Reflex As Compliance Provider For Lightning Operations

 Together, Magnolia Financial and Amboss Technologies are building the infrastructure to power the next generation of global Bitcoin services.

-About Magnolia Financialis rethinking financial infrastructure for Bitcoin businesses.
+Magnolia Financial is rethinking financial infrastructure for Bitcoin businesses.
 Focused on simplifying onramp, custody, and compliance, Magnolia is building a regulated, Bitcoin-native financial platform from first principles.
 Users can learn more at

-About Amboss Technologiesis a leading provider of data, insights, and infrastructure for the Bitcoin Lightning Network.
+Amboss Technologies is a leading provider of data, insights, and infrastructure for the Bitcoin Lightning Network.
 Their Reflex platform brings powerful compliance automation to Lightning-native payments, empowering businesses to grow responsibly and securely.
-Users can learn more at Tags: Bitcoin , Blockchain , Crypto , Exchange , Finance , New
+Users can learn more at

 Legal Disclaimer: